Things to do on holiday in Cyprus

 Kings Avenue Mall

 This famous landmark is located between Limassol and Paphos and is something not to be missed.
-Cyprus is extremely proud of its ancient pass and this includes the fact that it is the birthplace of the Greek Goddess Aphrodite who was the Goddess of love and beauty.
-Legend has it that Aphrodite emerged from the sea in a surge of amazing sea foam in 1200 BC at this point and it is believed that she herself choose Aphrodite’s rock as the ideal location to begin her life as a mortal.
-Aphrodite’s Rock is located just a few kilometers away from Pissouri Village and is said to be an amazing site at sunset and its beauty is something you will never forget.
+Cyprus is extremely proud of its ancient past and this includes the fact that it is the birthplace of the Greek goddess Aphrodite who was the goddess of love and beauty.
+Legend has it that Aphrodite emerged from the sea at this point in a surge of sea foam in 1200 BC, and it is believed that she herself chose Aphrodite’s rock as the ideal location to begin her life as a mortal.
+Aphrodite’s Rock is located just a few kilometers away from Pissouri Village and is an amazing site at sunset, and its beauty is something you will never forget.

 The harbour of Paphos is a place full of bustling activites going on all day and night long.
 It is filled with bars, cafe, restaurants, ice cream parlours and souvenir shops.
-You can past time by simply chilling by the harbour and having your cup of coffee in one of the fine cafes or bars.
+You can pass the time by simply chilling by the harbour and having your cup of coffee in one of the many cafes or bars.
 At the end of the harbour is the Paphos Castle.
-This castle was built at the beginning of the 13th Century on the site of a previous Byzantine castle which was destroyed by an earthquake in 1222.
+This was built at the beginning of the 13th century on the site of a previous Byzantine castle which was destroyed by an earthquake in 1222.

 Situated near Agios Georgios/Coral Bay, Paphos Zoo is set in a natural setting with lakes, ponds and gardens.
-It is unique in Cyprus that it houses the third largest bird collection in Europe.
+It is unique in Cyprus in that it houses the third largest bird collection in Europe.
 The zoo is open to the public and has a tremendous variety of birds and animals from around the world.
-From ponies, giraffes, monkeys, tortoises and exotic parrots to emus, ostriches and swans, this park also have a children's farm where children can interact with cute bunny rabbits, guinea pigs, chicks and goats.
-The amphitheatre of the zoo daily arranges acrobatic owl and parrot show which is educational as well entertaining.
+From ponies, giraffes, monkeys, tortoises and exotic parrots to emus, ostriches and swans, this park also has a children's farm where children can interact with cute bunny rabbits, guinea pigs, chicks and goats.
+The amphitheatre of the zoo daily arranges acrobatic owl and parrot shows, which are educational as well entertaining.